 Where to Stay

-If you also plan on staying in Daet, here are some of the accommodations according to Agoda users (as of June 2017).
+If your plan includes also staying in Daet aside from camping in Calaguas Island, here are some of the accommodations in Daet according to Agoda users (as of June 2017).

 Pineapple Island Resort